cavidano/cheetah-2020/wp-content/plugins/beautiful-and-responsive-cookie-consent/readme.txt

  - **cookieconsent_status** -> stores the user setting, if cookies are allowed or not.
 If you choose "differentiated consent" it stores, if the user closed the banner.
  - **cookieconsent_status_{cookiesuffix}** -> only set in case of "differentiated consent".
 It stores the user setting for the cookie group.
 One cookie for each group is set.
  - **nsc_bar_cs_done** -> set if you activate ITP Protection (use backend cookies).
 Stores the information of when the cookie was set, to give them a duration.
+= Localstorage is used =
+If you have the premium add on and activate the stats module and activate the banner open counter, then a counter is written to localstorage.
+The key is "beautiful_cookie_banner_open_counter".

 = Features =
 1. Fully responsive.